joshuahwfwEE/vdma-control/README.md

    the data stream is active while tready and tvalid is asserted by VDMA notice that the frequence of data stream needs to be same to the data stream in S_AXIS S2MM

+functions in files:

+1. APIs: this files contains the
 <span style="font-size:24px">Support enviroment:</span>
 vivado 2020.2, vitis 2020.2